The Prompt Makes the Person(a): A Systematic Evaluation of Sociodemographic Persona Prompting for Large Language Models: Introduction

-To inform the design of our experiments, we conduct a survey of prompt strategies that are commonly used in LLM-based simulations of demographic groups.
-We identify various \textit{role adoption} formats, i.e., different ways to instruct the model to take on a role --- through direct role assignment (\narrowfont{"You are a Black woman"}), using the third person singular (\narrowfont{"Think of a Black woman"}), or through a structured format where identity elements are introduced in an interview-like format (\narrowfont{"Interviewer: What is your race?
+To inform the design of our experiments, we conduct a survey of prompt strategies commonly used in LLM-based simulations studies.
+We identify various \textit{role adoption} formats, i.e., ways of prompting the model to take on a role --- through direct role assignment (\narrowfont{"You are a Black woman"}), using the third person singular (\narrowfont{"Think of a Black woman"}), or through a structured format where identity elements are introduced in an interview-like format (\narrowfont{"Interviewer: What is your race?
 Interviewee: My race is Black"}).
-Additionally, we examine the impact of \textit{demographic priming}, i.e., how the persona demographics are induced into the model --- implicitly via names (\narrowfont{"Ms. Gonzalez"}), explicitly via demographic terms (\narrowfont{"Hispanic woman"}) or explicitly via demographic categories and terms (\narrowfont{"a person of race Hispanic, and gender female"}).
-Using this framework, we design experimental setups to assess how well LLMs represent demographic groups, evaluating their responses in both open-ended and closed-ended tasks --- demographic biases in self-descriptions and alignment in responses to subjective survey questions~\cite{santurkar2023whose}, respectively.
+Additionally, we examine the impact of \textit{demographic priming}, i.e., how demographic attributes are conveyed to the model --- implicitly via names (\narrowfont{"Ms. Gonzalez"}), explicitly via demographic terms (\narrowfont{"Hispanic woman"}) or explicitly via demographic categories and terms (\narrowfont{"a person of race Hispanic, and gender female"}).
+Using this framework, we evaluate how well LLMs represent demographic groups in both open-ended and closed-ended tasks --- demographic biases in self-descriptions and bios and opinion alignment on survey questions~\cite{santurkar2023whose}, respectively (cf. Figure \ref{fig:figure1}).

 \textbf{Research questions.} We specifically study: